openwrt/packages/net/adblock/files/README.md

 * adblock source list parsing by fast & flexible regex rulesets
 * additional whitelist for manual overrides, located by default in /etc/adblock/adblock.whitelist
 * quality checks during & after update of adblock lists to ensure a reliable dnsmasq service
-* basic adblock statistics via iptables packet counters
-* list states, (overall) list counts & last update time will be stored in uci config
+* adblock statistics, last runtime and list states/counts/update times will be stored in uci config for LuCI frontend
 * status & error logging to stdout and syslog
-* use a dynamic uhttpd instance as an adblock pixel server
+* use two dynamic uhttpd instances as adblock pixel server, separated for ads delivered on port 80 and on port 443
-* use dynamic iptables rulesets for adblock related redirects/rejects
+* use dynamic iptables chains/rulesets for adblock related redirects/rejects
 * init system support (start/stop/restart/reload/toggle)
 * hotplug support, the adblock start will be triggered by wan 'ifup' event
-* adblock toggle to quickly (temporary) switch adblocking 'on' or 'off'
+* adblock toggle to quickly switch adblocking 'on' or 'off'
 * optional: automatic adblock list backup/restore, backups will be (de-)compressed on the fly (disabled by default)
 * optional: add new adblock sources via uci config (see example below)